qiuyixmm/Plastic-Heterosis-Paper/README.md

   Construction of pseudo-hybrid ducks by randomly downsampling parental RNA-seq reads to 50%.

 - **02.pseudo_hybrid_align.sh**
-  Alignment of pseudo-hybrid RNA-seq reads to a pseudo haplotype-resolved hybrid genome.
+  Alignment of pseudo-hybrid RNA-seq reads to the pseudo-haplotype-resolved hybrid genome.

 - **03.haplotype_levels_stat.sh**
   Estimation of the proportion of reads correctly assigned to parental haplotypes.